 not suitable for wheelchairs or pushchairs

 When to visit

 Separated from the rest of the Nene Washes by a railway line to the north and bounded by the river to the south, this reserve is a distinct part of the Nene Washes habitat.
 The grassland floods each winter, providing a shallow water winter refuge for waterfowl and nesting space for waders.
 In the summer, it is grazed by cattle to keep the vegetation low and create a sward of varied height that is favoured by nesting waders and insects.

 The raised embankment is very free draining and with its patchwork of scrub and dry acidic grassland, dominated in places by lichen, is a rare habitat in Cambridgeshire.
 The network of water-filled shallow ditches host rare beetles.
 Along the Back River (a tributary of the River Nene) the ditches contain nationally scarce plants such as fringed waterlily, grass-wrack pondweed, and spined- loach, a rare European fish.

-The site is very good for birds, so sit awhile with your binoculars and you might be lucky enough to hear snipe, redshank and sandpipers, or catch a glimpse of a peregrine as it stirs alarmed waders into flight.
+The site is very good for birds, so visitors may sit with binoculars and be lucky enough to see snipe, redshank and sandpiper, or catch a glimpse of a peregrine as it stirs alarmed waders into flight.